emerichunter/emerichunter.github.io/_drafts/2021-06-08-optimizing-functions.md

 Tip #2:
 *Use the strictest type to the behavior you expect from your function.
 If the type is not permissive enough the database will tell you by throwing an error.*
 From the doc: a function containing only SELECT commands can safely be marked STABLE.
-Same for timestamps with timezone.
+Same for a function that relies on timestamps with timezone.

 Tip #3:
 *Index whenever you can using the right kind of index (more about that in another post).
 Only IMMUTABLE and STABLE functions allow for this.*